sensu/sensu-docs/content/sensu-go/6.7/api/core/assets.md

 ### Example {#assets-get-example}

-The following example demonstrates a request to the `/assets` API endpoint:
+The following example demonstrates a GET request to the `/assets` API endpoint:

 {{< code shell >}}
 curl -X GET \